 Note: The scores must be sent to Penn College directly from the College Board or ACT to be considered for satisfying any part of placement testing.

-- If your Math SAT score is 550 or higher, or your Math ACT score is 23 or higher, you will have the opportunity to take the Intermediate Algebra and Functions and Graphs placement tests.
+- If your Math SAT Section score is 580 or higher, or your Math ACT score is 23 or higher, you will take the Intermediate Algebra and Functions and Graphs placement tests.
 Scores on these placement tests may qualify you for placement into a higher level math class.
 See Why should you take the Functions & Graphs placement test?

-- For scores between 2 and 5, English faculty will evaluate your SAT essay to determine your placement.
+- If your score is between an 8 and 27 and you submitted the optional SAT essay, we will evaluate your SAT essay to determine your placement.

-- An ACT Writing sub score of 8 will result in exemption from the English placement test, and placement into the first required English course.
+- An ACT writing sub score of 8 or higher will result in exemption from the English placement test, and placement into the first required English course.

-- An SAT Critical Reading score of 450 or higher, or an ACT Reading score of 18 or higher, will result in exemption from the Reading placement test.
+- An SAT Reading test score of 27 or higher, or an ACT Reading score of 21 or higher, will result in exemption from the reading placement test.

 Important SAT/ACT Score Information